In terms of concepts, Java is vast, so even experienced programmers will find it difficult to remember everything.

 Object-Oriented Programming (OOP) is a programming paradigm where we organize our code into objects and classes.

-Similarly, classes define the attributes and behavior of objects.
+A class defines the attributes and behavior of its objects.

 Classes